alexandermendes/tei-viewer/README.md

 - **Show Tooltips:** Show/hide tooltips.

+- **Records Per Page:** The maximum number of records to display on each page.

 - **Reset Settings:** Return to default settings.

 **Note:** A cookie is used to store the above settings between uses.